|Dates in office:||1675–1719|

 |3.
 Ceramic cameo and poster telling the story of Flamseed’s life at west end of church

 As well as being the first Astronomer Royal, Flamsteed was also Rector of Burstow from 1684 until his death at the end of 1719.
 His predecessor as Rector was his grand-father in law Ralph Cooke and his successor, James Pound, the uncle of the third Astronomer Royal, James Bradley.
 Although Flamsteed died at the Observatory, he was taken to Burstow to be buried, the parish records indicating that he was interred there on 12 January 1720.The only known record of exactly where Flamsteed was buried comes from the will of his wife Margaret.
 No monument or memorial was erected until the 1890s.
-The story of how his final resting place came to be discovered and a memorial erected begins in the 1860s.
+The astronomers who succeed him at Greenwich began their search for his grave as long ago as the 1790s.

 And what of Flamsteed?
 Where is his resting-place and his monument?
 Must we say that the former is scarcely known, and that nothing in shape of the latter exists?
 Such is the fact.
 It is curious that his biographers make scarce any mention of the deposit of his mortal remains.
 Thinking it most probable that they were interred in the churchyard of the parish of his ministry, we lately visited Burstow, with the hope of finding some tombstone or monument to his memory.
 We found none.
 The present rector kindly informed us that there is an entry in the parish register to the effect that John Flamsteed was buried on Jan. the 12th, 1720, and that a tradition exists that he was laid beneath the chancel of the church, beside Dr. Cooke (possibly his father-in-law), but that no monument or tablet has ever existed; not even is his name inscribed upon the stone that covers his bones.
 Neglected in life, he has been forgotten in death.
 Yet not quite forgotten; for his name, familiar to astronomers as a household word, has cause to be remembered and revered by a few at least of the poor and needy of his parish.
 He left to that parish "the interest of 25l. per annum, to purchase two new coats for two poor Christian people; " and his faithful widow, following his good example, bequeathed the like amount, "to buy two new gowns and petticoats for two poor widows."